-There are two portraits by Gustav Klimt—the most famous Vienna Secessionist, and the subject of a good film starring John Malkovich—on display at the Met Museum right now, in Gallery 829: Serena Pulitzer Lederer (1867-1943) and Mäda Primavesi (1903-2000).
+There are two portraits by Gustav Klimt—the most famous Vienna Secessionist, and the subject of a good film starring John Malkovich—on display at the Met Museum, in Gallery 829: Serena Pulitzer Lederer (1867-1943) and Mäda Primavesi (1903-2000).

-But another, more spectacular and much more famous, hangs in the Neue Galerie alone on permanent display, Adele Bauer Bloch I, the woman in gold.
+But another, spectacular and more famous, hangs in the Neue Galerie alone on permanent display, Adele Bauer Bloch I, the woman in gold.
+(The Neue is a showcase of Vienna Secessionists, especially Egon Schiele and drawings by him are regularly shown).

 Mrs Altmann, Klimt’s niece, lived in Los Angeles when she won the right to sue the Austrian government in the USA for the Klimt pieces that had been stolen from her family by Nazis during WW2.
 She won.
 Through her friendship with Lauder, founder of the Neue Galerie, the portrait now hangs there on permanent exhibition.
 He paid $135 million dollars so that you can now go see her.